-Doctoral students are challenged to present their research in three minutes, using only one slide, to a non-specialist audience.
-Entrants must distil their niche subjects and intensive research into bite-sized presentations that will inform and entertain the general public.
+For this competition, doctoral students were challenged to present their research in three minutes, using only one slide, to a non-specialist audience.
+Entrants had to distil their niche subjects and intensive research into bite-sized presentations that informed and entertained the general public.

 You can follow the event at #UCDThesisin3